 Become a member of BSPED here.

-London South Bank University is pleased to run the 20 credit nurse endocrine module ‘Principles of care for the child and young person in Endocrinology’ in the next academic year, at level 6 and level 7.
-The dates are:
+London South Bank University is pleased to run the 20 credit nurse endocrine module ‘Principles of care for the child and young person in Endocrinology’ at level 6 and level 7.

 Days in the University are comprised of lectures and group work, starting at 0900 and finishing at 1700.
 The assessment consists of a case study presentation, focusing on how innovative nursing practice and interventions can enhance the patient experience, and competencies to achieve in clinical practice.
 The nurse giving the most outstanding presentation will be invited to give their presentation in the nurses’ session at BSPED later that year.
 The assessment / hand in date is Friday 1 May 2020.